seebi/cimd/README.md

 ### Schema

 The proposed JSON structure is formalized as a [JSON Schema](https://json-schema.org/) which is available at [schema/schema.json][schema-github] or can be visualized in the [json-schema-viewer@vercel.app][schema-app].

+## Similar Projects

+[💬 Drop me a note](https://github.com/seebi/cimd/issues/new) if you miss a project here ...

+- [github-action-benchmark](https://github.com/benchmark-action/github-action-benchmark) - is a GitHub Action for continuous benchmarking to keep performance

 [poetry-link]: https://python-poetry.org/